bernhardHartleb/Install-VM-Debian/README.md

  - Network configuration is automatically detected.
  - Hostname: Your FH login.
 Is used for reference only.
  - Domain Name: leave empty.
 Press Continue.
- - Set up users and passwords: Root password: root
+ - Set up a simple username and password.
+Password for root: root
  - Full Name: [your name], User name for your account: [your choice], password: [your pw]
  - Partition disks: Guided – use entire disk.
  - Select disk to partition: Just one should be available.
 Choose it.